pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 _Image from "Lead Microsoft Engineer Kevin Sheldrake Brings Sysmon to Linux"[2]_

 For example, in sysmon, we can look for a FileCreate event with a specific `TargetFilename`.
-This is more flexible because you can define rules based on patterns or keywords and look for files that do no exist yet.
+This is more flexible because you can define rules based on patterns or keywords and look for files that don't exist yet.
 However, string matches such as `/etc/passwd` can fail if the target name is not exactly that string.

-Unlike in auditd, what is being watched are actions on the inodes of the files and directories.
-This means that there is no ambiguity on which specific files needs to be monitored.
+On the other hand, auditd watches for actions on the inodes of the files and directories.
+This means that there is no ambiguity on which specific files need to be monitored.
 You can even look for read access to specific files.
 However, because it watches based on inodes, the files have to exist when the auditd service is started.
 This means you cannot watch files based on certain patterns like `*/.ssh/authorized_keys`

 #### 0.3 osquery

 Osquery allows us to investigate our endpoints using SQL queries.
 This simplifies the task of investigating and collecting evidence.

-Moreover, when paired with management interface like [fleetdm](https://github.com/fleetdm/fleet) allows you to take baselines of your environments and even hunt for adversaries.
+Moreover, when paired with a management interface like [fleetdm](https://github.com/fleetdm/fleet) allows you to take baselines of your environments and even hunt for adversaries.

 An example from a future blog post is looking for accounts that have a password set.
 If you expect your engineers to always SSH via public key, then you should not see active passwords.